alm-tools/alm/README.md

 [![Join the chat at  gitter][gitter-image]][gitter-url]

-> This project is powered by github 🌟s ^ go ahead and [star it please](https://github.com/alm-tools/alm/stargazers).
+> This project is powered by GitHub 🌟s ^ go ahead and [star it please](https://github.com/alm-tools/alm/stargazers).

 [![Build Status][travis-image]][travis-url]
 [![NPM version][npm-image]][npm-url]